kseth-official/fitness-lab/README.md

 # FitnessLab

-This is FitnessLab, a project I built with 2 other students for a Databases Course.
+This is FitnessLab, a Gym Management Software project I built with two other students for a Databases Course.

 ![](ER_Diagram.png)